marcelvoss/MVFollow/README.md

 # MVFollow
-MVFollow is a lightweight drop-in solution that allows you to follow people on Twitter.
+MVFollow is a drop-in solution that allows you to follow people on Twitter.

 ## Usage
 This project provides two methods: One method to follow someone on Twitter and a second method to show Twitter profiles in installed clients (like Tweetbot, Twitterrific or the official client).